Rozelle Cloche

 Rozelle Cloche begins with an idea that sounds simple in description and proves quietly radical in practice: what if the outdoor space were placed not at the back of the home, but at its centre?
 The courtyard that results from this decision is not large by any objective measure, but it has been designed with such precision and given such a generous role in the life of the home that it never feels anything less than essential.
 Every room of significance orients toward it.
 Light pours through it at different angles as the hours pass.
 The slim lap pool along its southern edge catches the sky and returns it as movement across the interior walls.
 In fine weather, the sliding glass doors are pulled back entirely, and the distinction between living room and courtyard simply dissolves.

 Move inside and the home shifts register entirely.
-The material palette, limewashed recycled brick, walnut, travertine, concrete, timber, reads as both carefully chosen and deeply lived-in.
+Limewashed recycled brick, walnut, travertine, concrete and timber: these materials read as both carefully chosen and deeply lived in.
 The kitchen is where this quality comes most fully into focus.
-Walnut cabinetry with flat-panel doors brings a rich warmth to the room, while the travertine benchtop grounds the space in something natural and lasting.
+Walnut cabinetry with flat panel doors brings a richness to the room, while the travertine benchtop grounds the space in something natural and lasting.
 A limewashed brick wall runs behind the benches, its pale layered surface a record of its second life in a new context.
 Brass tapware catches the light from the courtyard glazing.

 The staircase that rises from the ground floor deserves to be considered on its own terms.
 Visible from the courtyard through glass, it reads first as a graphic element: a series of cantilevered timber treads with no risers, folded in a geometry that echoes the triangular peak of the cloche above.
 A thin steel rod handrail follows the angle of the stair without interruption.
 The whole structure appears to float, an impression reinforced at different hours of the day when light falls through the open treads and casts long triangular shadows across the landing wall.